 Each artist possess a different skill set that naturally alters their reflections and productions.

 Erin Hanson has been around the block; she’s been a prolific, modern master in the rebirth of the impressionist movement.
 Her passion for natural beauty is seen in her work as she transforms vistas familiar and rare into stunning interpretations of bold color, playful rhythms and raw emotional impact.

-Teri Saa lives in the neighboring Cedar City.
+Teri Saa lives in neighboring Cedar City.
 This self-taught sculptor, wood turner, and jewelry artist also is inspired heavily by the beautiful and historic Southwest’s hidden rainbows.
 Her wooden bowls, vases and candlesticks incorporate copper sculpted into the mountain and plateau landscape.
-Her jewelry is flame painted copper combined with Navaho Sandstone and beads.
+Her jewelry is flame painted copper combined with Navajo Sandstone and beads.